 Annually, the Director of Career Center Operations hosts a Partner Retreat where all required partners as well as non-required community partners and leaders are invited to attend.
 The day event includes free training opportunities on topics such as customer service, effective communication, business led panels, partner led panels, working with individuals who have significant barriers to employment, social media's effect on obtaining and retaining employment, train-the-trainer on resume, application, and interview techniques, and resource awareness.
 Each retreat includes activities to facilitate partner interaction.
-For example, attendees must "draw" a seat and then interactive round table discussions occur throughout the training.
+For example, attendees must randomly "draw" a table and seat number which allows for interactive round table discussions occur throughout the training.
 Small groups are utilized, as well as "speed meeting" where an organized ice breaker includes introducing yourself and your program to someone new every five minutes.